josamuna/js-practice/Day-15/README.md

 ### 10.11. copyWithin

-> _`copyWithin`_ is not so much used and copy element from one position to another in the same array.
+> _`copyWithin`_ is not so much used and copy elements from one position to another in the same array.

 ```js
 /*